yudissptn/FinalProjectNordic1/README.md

 - In this login page user must enter correct username and password that will check by query in database.
 - After user sign in, login page change to leap year checker.
 - This page contain input element for user enter the input year and a button torun the checker
+- To make year database from 1900 - 2019, use query insert method that loop from 1900 to 2019.
+- When button pressed query will check whether input year is in database or not using same query method for login page.
+- Alert massage will shown if input year is not in database
+- If input year is in database code continue to divide with 4 and check whether remaining 0 or not.
+This using reminder operator '%'
+- Check result, if the result 0 a massage will appear indicating that input year is a leap year and alert if it is not a leap year.

+# HRIS
+- Create tables in database for name, department and level of employee.
+- After user enter the username and password for this app the login page change to HRIS app
 -